 Virtually every business wants its CRM to be the most trusted source of information.
 It is often difficult to accomplish because it is not always easy to add information, such as emails, files, and events.
 Business users have many priorities and if getting information into the CRM is very manual, they often will not do it.

 Business users live in their email inboxes.
-Finding a solution, Like CloudExtend email apps that integrate with NetSuite right from where they already work every day can bring the best of both worlds to an organization.
+Finding a solution like the ExtendSync email app that integrates with NetSuite right from where they already work every day can bring the best of both worlds to an organization.
+Try it free today.